Seven Of The Best Spring Sensory Activities For Toddlers

 I love creating colorful activities that engage and enlighten my son Anthony.
 Doing these activities together has led to a closer bond, and I feel my son’s confidence springing up each day.

 Anthony has ADHD and cystic fibrosis and requires a stimulating and engaging experience, even with meals.
-I like to seek great ideas to make him feel included in his caregiving.
+I like to find great ideas to make him feel included in his caregiving.

 Using unique spring sensory activities for toddlers, you can bring the season to life and help your children learn about the beautiful world around them in nature.